michaelsnook/sunlo/README.md

 to run with `foreman start` or `heroku local`

 ## Roadmap
-1. [1/4] Add Users with public signup and forgot password link
+1. Add Users with public signup and forgot password link
-  * [done] user login / logout
+  * ~~user login / logout~~
-  * [todo] create user
+  * ~~create user~~
-  * [todo] reset password
+  * reset password
-  * [todo] forgot password
+  * forgot password
-1. [done] Support SCSS for styles
+1. ~~Support SCSS for styles~~
+1. Compile bootstrap locally with mixins/vars
-1. Build view to add a new card
+1. ~~Add a new card and its translation~~
-1. Build view to add new translation
+1. Add new translation to an existing card
-1. Middleware to remember user settings on each page and associate that with a specific Deck in the database
+1. Enable middleware to pass user, settings, and deck, and current deck into each page
-1. Create a new Deck, only one per language per user, and add cards to it
+1. ~~Create a new Deck, only one per language per user, and add cards to it~~
 1. Build "Levels" interface where you peruse a set of cards with the same difficulty rating
-1. Build Levels overview page where you see how much of each level's cards you've taken into your deck, learned, or skipped
+1. ~~Build Deck overview page where you see how much of each level's cards you've taken into your deck, learned, or skipped~~
+1. Add "friendships" that link two people, or rather, that link a person with another person's deck, so they can send suggestions